 - All-in-one, full-range sound that requires no effort.

-- The best coaxial speakers can be as good as 2-way speakers.
+- The best full range vs coaxial speaker can be as good as 2-way speakers.

 - Excellent coaxial speakers are very affordable: They can be had for as low as $50